 Speaking of collisions, colliding with other players on the field can have very harmful results.
 While often only resulting in cuts or bruises, collisions with another player can result in painful fractures.
 Injuries to the upper extremities like the hand, wrist, and arm can happen and usually occur from falling or after player-to-player contact.

 While it is it is not always possible to prevent these types of soccer injuries, you can help avoid them with warm-up activities like:

 - Properly warming up before practices and games

 - Stretching before and after practices and games

 Like all sports, being able to still participate with an injury heavily depends on what the injury is.
 Some of the injuries above are not serious, while others require long absences from the sport and even potential surgery.
 For instance, since soccer involves a lot of running, any injury to the leg, ankle, knee, or foot may make it difficult or impossible to participate.

 Can You Play Soccer With A Cast?

 If a soccer player experiences an injury to the upper extremities like the hand, wrist, or arm, such as a fracture, and are required to wear a cast, they may still be able to participate.
 While the verdict heavily depends on the guidelines of the association, many athletes are still allowed to participate as long as they have an efficient cast guard or cast padding to protect others on the field from the hardness of a cast.
 Additionally, written authorization from a medical doctor or orthopedic specialist in order to be able to compete in an event.

-The Cast Protector is one of the few foam cast covers that comply with athletic guideline requirements when it comes to playing with a cast.
+The Cast Protector is the only pre made foam cast cover that complies with athletic guideline requirements when it comes to playing with a cast.
 Thihttps://thecastprotector.com/about/s cast padding for sports protects the other players on the field from the hard cast or splint of the wearer.
 To learn more about The Cast Protector, click here.